Chart Color Schemes

 Broadsound - Nebo has a typical household mix, with a fairly typical median household size

-Family households constitute 68.0% of all households, including 30.5% couples with children, 28.3% couples without children, and 8.7% single parent families.
-Non-family households comprise the remaining 32.0%, with lone person households at 28.8% and group households making up 3.0% of the total.
-The median household size is 2.5 people, which matches the average for the Rest of Qld.
+Family households constitute 68.0 percent of all households, including 30.5 percent couples with children, 28.3 percent couples without children, and 8.7 percent single parent families.
+Non-family households account for the remaining 32.0 percent, with lone person households at 28.8 percent and group households comprising 3.0 percent of the total.
+The median household size is 2.5 people, which aligns with the average in the Rest of Queensland.

 Frequently Asked Questions - Households